 Timing your elective surgery: Here’s what you need to know

 Many Americans choose to undergo surgery to seek relief from pain or to correct a wide range of problems that may include deformities, poor vision or chronic conditions.
 Others choose to have operations such as plastic surgery for reasons that, in some instances, may be more about appearance than medical necessity.
 Regardless of the reason, the umbrella under which surgeries are classified as “elective” is broad.

-The fourth quarter is an especially popular time for elective surgeries as patients may have met insurance deductibles for the year and are in a more favorable financial position than if they wait until a new year dawns.
-Holiday weeks also factor into the equation as people may seek to have medical procedures done when they’re off from work or school.
+For some, the fourth quarter is a popular time for elective surgeries.
+Patients may have met insurance deductibles for the year and could be in a more favorable financial position than if they wait until a new year dawns.
+Holiday weeks can also factor into the equation as people may seek to have medical procedures done when they’re off from work or school.

 Consider elective surgery cautiously

 Whenever you decide to do it, know that elective surgery is not without risk.
 Even for a person in top physical shape, any sort of invasive surgery — whether it is a facelift, breast augmentation, vision correction or hundreds of others procedures — can have negative consequences.

 Verywell.com published an informative article that takes a look at the risks one may face in any surgery, including, but not limited to: